Psicosis II: Los Invasores (2010–2017)

-On April 12, 2010, a contingent of former AAA wrestlers including Psicosis II, Histeria, Maniaco, El Alebrije, and Cuije appeared on a Consejo Mundial de Lucha Libre (CMLL) show in Puebla, Puebla.
-The group drove into the arena in a black SUV and attacked La Sombra, El Hijo del Fantasma, and La Máscara following a match.
-Brazo de Plata, Místico, and Jon Strongman tried to help out but were kept away by CMLL rudos Averno, El Texano, Jr., and El Terrible.
-Following the attack the former AAA wrestlers returned to the SUV and left the arena.
-The group made several subsequent attacks during CMLL shows, including running in during their Sunday Night Arena México show, indicating that the storyline was not limited to just the Puebla area.
-After weeks of run-ins the group, dubbed Los Independientes or "The Independents" after the "Independent circuit", wrestled their first match for CMLL.
-In their debut for CMLL on April 26, 2010, El Alebrije, Histeria and Psicosis defeated El Hijo del Fantasma, La Mascara, and La Sombra.
-Since the beginning of the "Los Independientes" storyline neither Psicosis nor Histeria have worked on Perro del Mal events.
-On May 10, 2010, during a match between Los Independientes and CMLL wrestlers former CMLL and AAA wrestlers Universo 2000 and Máscara Año 2000 ran in to help Los Independientes beat up on their opponents, taking their side in the storyline between independent wrestlers and CMLL.
-Psicosis was the first wrestler to face a CMLL wrestler in singles competition, when he lost to El Hijo del Fantasma by disqualification.
+On April 12, 2010, a contingent of former AAA wrestlers including Psicosis II, Histeria, Maniaco, El Alebrije and Cuije appeared at a Consejo Mundial de Lucha Libre (CMLL) show in Puebla.
+The group drove into the arena in a black SUV and attacked El Hijo del Fantasma, La Máscara and La Sombra after a match.
+Brazo de Plata, Místico and Jon Strongman tried to help out, but were kept away by rudos Averno, El Texano Jr. and El Terrible.
+Following the attack, the AAA wrestlers returned to the SUV and left the arena.
+The group, dubbed Los Independientes ("The Independents"), wrestled their first match in CMLL on April 26, with Psicosis II, El Alebrije and Histeria defeating El Hijo del Fantasma, La Máscara and La Sombra.
+Psicosis II was the first wrestler to face a CMLL wrestler in singles competition, losing to El Hijo del Fantasma by disqualification.
 The team was later renamed Los Invasores.
-During a trios match between El Alebrije, Histeria II, and Maniaco and the team of Héctor Garza, Brazo de Plata, and Toscano, Garza turned on his team mates and joined Los Invasores.
-On May 16, 2010, Psicosis wrestled against La Sombra in a match that saw the surprise appearance of both Mr. Águila and Rayo de Jalisco, Jr. Mr. Águila returned to CMLL to side with Los Independientes while Rayo de Jalisco, Jr. ended up siding with CMLL in their war against the outsider group.
-The following day in Arena Coliseo Olímpico returned to CMLL and attacked Máximo during the main event of the show; at the time it was not clear if he had actually joined the group of outsiders or not.
-CMLL later held a press conference announcing that they would hold a special Sin Salida event on June 6, 2010, that would center around the Los Invasores vs. CMLL storyline.
-During the press conference Olímpico was part of the Invasores group.
-It was also announced that Garza and Mr. Águila were the co-leaders of the group.
-On August 16, 2010, it was announced that Psicosis was one of 14 men putting their mask on the line in a Luchas de Apuestas steel cage match, the main event of the CMLL 77th Anniversary Show.
-Psicosis II was the 12th and last man to leave the steel cage, opting to keep his mask safe instead of helping fellow Invasor Olímpico out.
-The match came down to La Sombra pinning Olímpico to unmask him.
-On September 20, 2011, Psicosis II, Olímpico, and the new leader of Los Invasores, Volador Jr., defeated Ángel de Oro, Diamante, and Rush to win the Mexican National Trios Championship.
-They lost the title to Atlantis, Delta, and Guerrero Maya, Jr. on December 16, 2011.
-Psicosis II, this time teaming with Los Invasores members Kraneo and Mr. Águila, regained the title from Los Reyes de la Atlantida on December 16, 2012.
-They then lost the title to La Máscara, Rush and Titán on June 30, 2013.
-In November 2013, Psicosis II was renamed Psyco Ripper.
+At the CMLL 77th Anniversary Show on September 3, Psicosis II was one of fourteen men putting their mask on the line in a steel cage Lucha de Apuestas, keeping it safe as the twelfth and last man to leave the cage.

+On September 20, 2011, Psicosis II, Olímpico and new Los Invasores leader Volador Jr., defeated Ángel de Oro, Diamante and Rush to win the Mexican National Trios Championship.
+They lost the title to Los Reyes de la Atlantida (Atlantis, Delta and Guerrero Maya Jr.) on December 16.
+Psicosis II, this time teaming with Los Invasores members Kraneo and Mr. Águila, regained the title from Los Reyes de la Atlantida on December 16, 2012, but lost it to La Máscara, Rush and Titán on June 30, 2013.
+In November, Psicosis II was renamed Psyco Ripper.
 The following month, his ring name was changed to Reapper.